-You have likely been told more than once that the first step in getting help is coming to terms with the fact that you need help. means you already know the first of the 12 steps in the AA program and probably haven’t even realized it.
+You have likely been told more than once that the first step in getting help is coming to terms with the fact that you need help. means you already know the first of the 12 steps in the Alcoholics Anonymous (AA) program and probably haven’t even realized it.
 Unfortunately, for a person who struggles with an addiction to any substance, this can be difficult to overcome.
 Most people don’t want to admit that they are powerless over alcohol, but it is crucial to remember that alcoholism is not a character flaw, but a legitimate disease.

-What Is the AA Program?
+What is the Alcoholics Anonymous Program?

 The program of Alcoholics Anonymous revolves around a basic concept: alcoholism is an illness that people who abuse alcohol can manage but not control.
 The program is community-based but practiced around the world as a means for individuals struggling with alcoholism to attain sobriety through daily meetings and peer support.